karimabuseer/karimabuseer/README.md

 I'd also love to eventually work in a role either focused towards big data, or towards AI - though I'm not at a level where I'd be confident of my ability to contribute meaningfully to a project of this sort.

 ## Personal Interests
 I enjoy playing tabletop wargames & RPGs, as well as competitive video games.
 I'm also a big rugby fan, and both play and watch the sport regularly.
 I also love running, having run a marathon and a few half marathons before.
+I enjoy yoga, meditation and keeping mindful; I also love a good podcast!
 Finally, I love hardware, astronomy and science fiction - as well as travelling when I get the chance to.

 ## Where to find me
 In beautiful South London, with my headphones on and a coffee in hand!
 If not...